PostHog/posthog.com/contents/blog/product-market-fit-game.md

 Getting to product-market fit is hard because it's a multivariate problem.
 Most of the time, you simply do not know _exactly_ why things are, or are not, working.
 As a result, you'll (rightly) be filled with doubt in the early days.
 This is normal.

-In hindsight, one of the keys to PostHog achieving product-market fit was the the regular downtime Tim and I shared when driving to and from YC dinners a few times each week.
+In hindsight, one of the keys to PostHog achieving product-market fit was the regular downtime Tim and I shared when driving to and from YC dinners a few times each week.

 Why?

 Because the ultimate failure mode is not grasping the big picture.
 Those hour-long drives without our laptops forced us to reflect.
 Forced us to step away from the grind and interrogate everything we'd learned so far.

 You can't complete the product-market fit game without hard work and persistence.
 But sometimes you need to pause, look at the map, find your bearings, and choose your next objective.
 So, every week – make time to reflect.

+> Thanks for reading.
+If you found this guide useful, consider [subscribing to our Substack](https://newsletter.posthog.com/) – Product for Engineers.
+It's all about helping engineers and founders flex their product muscles.
+We send it every few weeks.